pypeit/PypeIt/doc/pypit_file.rst

 For reference, there are
 existing settings files in `PYPIT development suite
 <https://github.com/PYPIT/PYPIT-development-suite>`_.
-The PYPIT development suite is recommended for download in :doc:`installing`, and the relevant settings files are located in::
+The PYPIT development suite is recommended for download (see :doc:`installing`), and the relevant settings files are located in::

-    ~/PYPIT-development-suite/pypit_files/
+    PYPIT-development-suite/pypit_files/

 You should be able to find one that matches your instrument.

-.. _settings_by_line
+.. _pypfile_by_line:

 Line by line
 ============

 This section will instruct you on how to build a .pypit setting file from scratch.
-This is **not** recommended although the following documentation should be useful for those attempting to edit an existing setting file.
+This is **not** recommended.
+The following documentation is mainly for guiding modifications to an existing setting file.

 Naming
 ++++++